 Helping Hospital Patients Sleep Better

-Between March 2015 and March 2016, the study looked at two 18-bed University of Chicago Medicine hospital units.
-Over the year, the hospital admitted 1,083 general medicine patients to these two units (1).
+Between March 2015 and March 2016, the study looked at two 18-bed University of Chicago Medicine hospital units (1).
+Over the year, the hospital admitted 1,083 general medicine patients to these two units.

-During the study, published in the Journal of Hospital Medicine, the researchers showed doctors and nurses a 20-minute presentation on how they might decrease nocturnal patient interruptions.
-In addition, the physicians and nurses learned how to change the settings for their EHRs (electronic health records).
+During the study, which was published in the Journal of Hospital Medicine, the researchers showed doctors and nurses a 20-minute presentation on how they might decrease nocturnal patient interruptions.
+In addition, the physicians and nurses learned how to change the settings for their electronic health records (EHRs).

 While both units received the same information, the nurses in one unit were given additional coaching on how they might implement and stick to these changes.
 In the SIESTA enhanced unit, they placed signage in their unit as a visual reminder and also added SIESTA protocols to their huddles.